 How many NHS staff are foreign nationals?

-Most NHS staff in England are British – but around 16.5% are not.
-Around 220,000 out of 1.4 million staff report a non-British nationality.
-This amounts to one in six of NHS staff with a known nationality.
+Most NHS staff in England are British, but around 19% are not.
+Around 265,000 out of 1.5 million staff reported a non-British nationality in June 2023, up from 220,000 a year earlier This amounts to nearly one in five of NHS staff with a known nationality.

 The proportion of NHS staff with Asian and African nationalities has risen in recent years

-Line chart showing changes in NHS staff by nationality group since 2009
+Line chart showing trends in the percentage of NHS staff in different nationality groups since 2009

 London has the highest proportion of NHS staff with non-UK nationality

-28% of NHS staff in London report a nationality other than British – higher than any other NHS region.
-The next-highest proportion is in the East of England, at 22%.
-The lowest percentage of non-British staff is in the North East and Yorkshire, at 9%.
+30% of NHS staff in London report a nationality other than British – higher than any other NHS region.
+The lowest percentage of non-British staff is in the North East and Yorkshire, at 11%.

-Bar chart showing NHS staff nationality by region in England.
+Bar chart showing the percentage of NHS staff by nationality group and region

 Has the number of EU staff in the NHS changed since the 2016 referendum?

 Because coverage of NHS nationality data has improved over time, comparisons of nationality in the NHS over time should be made only with caution.
 In June 2016 there were 89,548 with an unknown nationality.
-As of June 2022, this had fallen to 32,109 – a fall of 65% – while the total number of staff employed by the NHS has increased.
+As of June 2023 this had fallen to 29,659 – a fall of two thirds – while the total number of staff employed by the NHS has increased.

 This means that some apparent increases in staff numbers for nationalities and nationality groups are likely to be due to improved data coverage rather than genuine increases.
 In other words: because a higher proportion of NHS staff now have a recorded nationality, increases in the recorded number of staff with a given nationality would be expected even if there were no genuine changes in the actual number of staff with that nationality.

-In June 2016 there were 58,702 NHS staff with a recorded EU nationality, and in June 2022 there were 70,735 – an apparent rise.
-But to present this as the full story would be misleading, because there are over 57,000 more staff for whom nationality is known now than in 2016.
+In June 2016 there were 58,702 NHS staff with a recorded EU nationality, and in June 2023 there were 74,142 – an apparent rise.
+But to present this as the full story would be misleading, because there are around 60,000 more staff for whom nationality is known now than in 2016.
 It is very likely that there has been an overall increase in the number of NHS staff with EU nationality since 2016, but we can’t be sure about the scale of the change, and it would be misleading to calculate an increase based solely on the two numbers above.

 Claims about changes in the number of EU staff (or other nationality groups) which don’t mention the importance of staff with unknown nationality should be regarded with due scepticism.